digitalgreenorg/DG_Open/README.md

 	 python3 manage.py runserver
 	 ```

- 6. Once the development server is started, the APIs are accessible at http://localhost:8000/api/chat/
+ 6. Once the development server is started, the APIs are accessible at http://localhost:8000/api
- 7. Edit the [index.html](index.html) to point to http://localhost:8000/api/chat/ instead of https://farmerchat.farmstack.co/opensource-be/api/chat/ and the index.html can be used as explained in section [above](#how-to-use-the-web-based-interface).
+ 7. Edit the [index.html](index.html) to point the baseUrl to http://localhost:8000 instead of https://farmerchat.farmstack.co/opensource-be and the index.html can be used as explained in section [above](#how-to-use-the-web-based-interface).

 ## Database setup steps (required only if Database config is enabled)